-Ayurvedic practices generally revolve around a vegetarian diet.
-Foods to avoid include those that contain an excess of carbohydrates and products that contain lots of sugar.
+Ayurvedic practices typically revolve around a vegetarian diet.
+Also, foods to avoid include high-carbohydrate ingredients and products that contain large amounts of sugar.

-In addition, Ayurvedic practices suggest a person should avoid foods that are "in the extreme," such as ones that are too salty, too sour, or too acidic.
+Also, Ayurvedic practices suggest a person should avoid foods that are "in the extreme," such as tastes that are too salty, too sour, or too acidic.

 Ayurveda practitioners recommend that a person "listen" to their body.
-By responding to urges to urinate or defecate, for example, they will help clear their body of toxins.
+By responding to urges to urinate or defecate, for example, they clear their body of toxins.

-As well as turmeric, there are many other Ayurvedic herbs available, and several could potentially benefit people with psoriasis.
+As well as turmeric, there are many other Ayurvedic compounds and herbs available, and several could potentially benefit people with psoriasis.

-Additional Ayurvedic herbs that may be used to treat psoriasis include:
+Ayurvedic herbs people have used to treat psoriasis include: